Fumohouse/Fumohouse/docs/src/contributing/index.md

 Thank you for your interest in contributing to Fumohouse!

 1. Contributions are welcome to all Fumohouse projects.
-1. Contributors should discuss their plan with the maintainers before starting work.
+1. Please discuss your plan with maintainers before starting work.
 1. Contributions must be provided under the licenses described in [Licensing](#licensing) unless otherwise stated.
 1. Contributions must not violate others' intellectual property (see